katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 > ## Build a new container image
 >
-> - Build a new container image with a python library of your choice starting from the `python:slim-bullseye` image.
+> - Build a new container image with a python library of your choice starting from the `python:slim-bullseye` image (or another small-size image).
 If applicable, use a library relevant to your field of study.
 >
 {: .challenge}